david-weaving/david-weaving/README.md

 - [Function Prediction Website](https://www.functionprediction.com/): A web-based tool for predicting mathematical functions.
 - Machine learning project that uses TensorFlow to recognize arrows and follow the direction they point.
 - A Discord bot that automates tasks and plays small games for community engagement.

+## 📚 Education

+Associate of Science in Computer Science, College of the Sequoias Associate of Science in Mathematics, College of the Sequoias Associate of Science in Physics, College of the Sequoias